 Poor drum handling practices:

-- Pulling or lifting drums manually from (or onto) a pallet using excessive force, there is the potential for strain injuries and finger entrapment;
+- Pulling or lifting drums manually from (or onto) a pallet using excessive force poses the potential for strain injuries and finger entrapment.

 - Dropping drums into the horizontal position by pushing or tipping them over, this uncontrolled action risks injury, a spillage or spark creation in an ATEX area;

-- Decanting drums/loading racking with a forklift by lifting them up in the horizontal orientation, drums can slide off the ends of the forks causing damage or injury.
+- Decanting drums or loading racks with a forklift by lifting them in a horizontal orientation can cause damage or injury if the drums slide off the ends of the forks.

 Common injuries caused by unsafe drum handling: